nvpro-samples/vk_video_samples/vk_video_decoder/BUILD.md

 ## Repository Set-Up

   Please make sure you have installed the latest NVIDIA BETA drivers from https://developer.nvidia.com/vulkan-driver.
-  The minimum supported BETA driver versions by this application are 517.57 (Windows) / 515.49.19 (Linux) that must support Vulkan version 1.3.230 or later API.
+  The minimum supported BETA driver versions by this application are 517.69 (Windows) / 515.49.23 (Linux) that must support Vulkan API version 1.3.230 or later.
   The Windows and Linux BETA drivers are available for download at https://developer.nvidia.com/vulkan-beta-51757-windows and https://developer.nvidia.com/vulkan-beta-5154919-linux, respectively.